jridgewell/minionette/docs/minionette.collectionview.md

 The "addOne" event is fired after instantiating the modelView, and is passed that modelView as it's only argument.

+### "addedOne" Event

+The "addedOne" event is fired after rendering the modelView and adding it to the collectionView's $el, and is passed that modelView as it's only argument.

 ## #removeOne(model)

 `#removeOne()` attempts to find the view associated with the removed